ciaranc84/pmcg324c-week4-assignment/README.md

 # Week 2 Assignment

-To do the assignment, clone this repository, **make a new branch with your name**, add your answers to the questions as paragraphs in the index.html file, and then do the code assignment in script.js.
+To do the assignment, clone this repository, **make a new branch with your name**, add your answers to the questions as new lines in this document, and then do the code assignment in both index.html and script.js.

 ## Questions:
 1. What is the difference between `<input type="text">` and `<textarea>`?